MicrosoftDocs/win32/desktop-src/wic/-wic-bitmapsources-howto-scale.md

 ---
-Description: 'This topic demonstrates how to scale an IWICBitmapSource using the IWICBitmapScaler component.' ms.assetid: 'd2c65c9b-6f52-46f7-935d-0c582ca83867'
+Description: This topic demonstrates how to scale an IWICBitmapSource using the IWICBitmapScaler component. ms.assetid: d2c65c9b-6f52-46f7-935d-0c582ca83867
-title: How to Scale a Bitmap Source
+title: How to Scale a Bitmap Source ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How to Scale a Bitmap Source

-This topic demonstrates how to scale an [**IWICBitmapSource**](-wic-codec-iwicbitmapsource.md) using the [**IWICBitmapScaler**](-wic-codec-iwicbitmapscaler.md) component.
+This topic demonstrates how to scale an [**IWICBitmapSource**](/windows/win32/Wincodec/nn-wincodec-iwicbitmapsource?branch=master) using the [**IWICBitmapScaler**](/windows/win32/Wincodec/nn-wincodec-iwicbitmapscaler?branch=master) component.

 To scale a bitmap source

-1. Create an [**IWICImagingFactory**](-wic-codec-iwicimagingfactory.md) object to create Windows Imaging Component (WIC) objects.
+1. Create an [**IWICImagingFactory**](/windows/win32/Wincodec/nn-wincodec-iwicimagingfactory?branch=master) object to create Windows Imaging Component (WIC) objects.

     ```C++
     // Create WIC factory